BenjaminHornbeck6/BlizzardBoard/README.md

 Once you downloaded the ipa install it with TrollStore

+# Why choose stable?

+The stable version is super stable and bootloop should be impossible the stable version also has more themes supported than the unstable version and a cleaner ui

 # Why choose unstable?

 Unstable has the ability to change the position of the theme icons to match the original app icon place on the Home Screen the stable version cannot